sanderrodman/Canvas-File-Manager/README.md

+# Canvas File Manager

+A Chrome extension that automatically organizes your Canvas LMS downloads into course-based folders.

+## Features

+- **Auto-organizes downloads** — files save to `Canvas Files/{Course Name}/{File}` instead of cluttering your Downloads folder
+- **Duplicate prevention** — tracks download history so you never end up with `Syllabus(1).pdf` again
+- **Instant file access** — already downloaded?
+One click opens your local copy
+- **Real-time detection** — scrapes course and file metadata directly from the Canvas UI

+## Install

+1. Clone or download this repo
+2. Open `chrome://extensions` and enable **Developer mode**
+3. Click **Load unpacked** and select the project folder
+4. Navigate to any Canvas course file page

-## Description
+## How It Works

-Canvas File Manager eliminates the frustration of a cluttered Downloads folder by changing how students interact with course materials.
-By automatically identifying the course name and file metadata directly from the Canvas interface, the extension ensures that every file is saved in a perfectly organized subfolder structure on your computer, such as Canvas Files/Physics 101/Lecture.pdf.
-Most importantly, it tracks your download history; if you have already accessed a file, the extension provides an "Open File" button to launch your local copy instantly, preventing the creation of annoying duplicates like Syllabus(1).pdf and saving you the time spent hunting through a messy file system.
+The extension injects a content script into Canvas pages to extract the course name and file info.
+When you download, files are automatically routed to an organized folder structure on your machine.

-## Privacy policy
+## Privacy

-Canvas File Manager does not collect, store, or transmit any user data.
-All file organization and metadata detection are performed locally on your device to ensure your academic information remains private.
+All processing happens locally on your device.
+No data is collected, stored, or transmitted.

+## Tech

+JavaScript · Chrome Extension Manifest V3 · Chrome Downloads API · MutationObserver